bitfinexcom/bfxfixgw/README.md

 To preserve fee information, `tu` API messages are used to populate execution reports.
 However, the API publishes `tu` messages out of order, so corresponding ERs may also be out of order.

-## Immediate or Cancel & All or None collapse into Fill or Kill time in forces
+## Immediate or Cancel collapses into Fill or Kill time in force

-If an order is sent with an Immediate or Cancel time in force and an All or None execution instruction, the order will be mapped as a Bitfinex fill or kill limit order.
-Corresponding execution reports will indicate the order was placed as a fill or kill limit and not an IOC AON limit order.
+If an order is sent with an Immediate or Cancel time in force, the order will be mapped as a Bitfinex fill or kill limit order.
+Corresponding execution reports will indicate the order was placed as a fill or kill limit and not an IOC limit order.